ejgenc/portfolio/README.md

 - **Date**: 29-01-2022
 - **Type**: Static, 2D
 - **Taken from**: Assignment [(Analyzing Istanbul's ferry network)](https://github.com/ejgenc/data-analysis_istanbul-ferries))
-- **Context**: This line chart visualizes the hourly average temperature readings, monthly temperature minimums & maximums and yearly temperature minimums & maximums in Istanbul for the year 2020.
+- **Context**: The line chart above is taken from an assignment completed for the MSc Digital Humanities programme offered by KU Leuven.
+This line chart visualizes the hourly average temperature readings, monthly temperature minimums & maximums and yearly temperature minimums & maximums in Istanbul for the year 2020.
 Lines are drawn by connecting the hourly average for each hour in 2020.
-Inspired by Edward R. Tufte's concept of *Multifunctioning Graphical Elements*, the Y-axis serves both as the Y-axis and a color bar through which the graphical elements that have information encoded with color can be decoded.
+Inspired by Edward R. Tufte's concept of *Multifunctioning Graphical Elements*, the Y-axis serves both as the Y-axis and a color bar through which the data glyphs that have information encoded with color can be decoded.
 - **Tools used**: Python, Matplotlib

 ***